The good bit

 Something I've been meaning to write about for a long time is the strange North American fixation with painting "Shared lane markings" on streets.

 This is not infrastructure, it's just paint.
-Sharrows do not give cyclists their own space.
-They also do not place any physical object in the way of drivers.
-Sharrows are a tokenistic attempt to pacify cyclists and are not a feature of the roads in countries which have a high cycling modal share.
+What's more, it's not even paint which attempts to give cyclists their own space.
+Sharrows do not place any physical object in the way of drivers.
+They don't even suggest that drivers should steer clear of cyclists.
+Sharrows are merely a tokenistic attempt to pacify cyclists.
+They are not a feature of roads in countries which have a high cycling modal share.
 Sharrows give the appearance that something has been done but without any real change having been made to the road environment.

 Faith in signage